Skip to main content

 Michigan Life Skills

-Michigan courts commonly order anger management for assault and battery charges, domestic violence cases, and as part of pretrial diversion.
-Our online anger management class is accepted by Michigan courts statewide including Wayne County (Detroit), Oakland County, Macomb County, Kent County (Grand Rapids), Washtenaw County (Ann Arbor), and all 83 counties.
+Michigan courts commonly order life skills for assault and battery charges, domestic violence cases, and as part of pretrial diversion.
+Our online life skills class is accepted by Michigan courts statewide including Wayne County (Detroit), Oakland County, Macomb County, Kent County (Grand Rapids), Washtenaw County (Ann Arbor), and all 83 counties.

 Already Registered?
 Sign In and Continue